Type species: Sphinx euphorbiae Linnaeus, 1758.

 The observed genetic admixture between Hyles tithymali and Hyles euphorbiae and the high dispersal potential of the HEC lead Mende, Bartel & Hundsdoerfer (2016) to postulate a broad trans-Mediterranean 'admixture belt' that repeatedly oscillated north and south with climate changes resulting a mix of expanding and contracting hybrid populations.

-A locally varying interplay of geographic barriers and climate variables, as well as incomplete lineage sorting and introgression, appear to have shaped the truly complex phylogeography of this dispersive hawkmoth species complex.
+Indeed, a locally varying interplay of geographic barriers and climate variables, as well as incomplete lineage sorting and introgression, appear to have shaped the truly complex phylogeography of this dispersive hawkmoth species complex.
 The dynamic effects of this on indentifiable species, subspecies, sibling species, extinction and adsorption has been commented on by Arce-Valdés & Sánchez-Guillén (2022) in this species pair as well as other insects.
-This, and the work of Hundsdoerfer, Lee, Kitching & Mutanen (2019) has highlighted the importance of comprehensive sampling and analyses of multiple markers for a conclusive evaluation of a species' evolutionary history.
+This, and the work of Hundsdoerfer, Lee, Kitching & Mutanen (2019), has highlighted the importance of comprehensive temporal sampling and analyses of multiple markers for a conclusive evaluation of a species' evolutionary history.
 The data implied that the populations studied constitute a single gene pool, and thus belong to one biological species (Hundsdoerfer, Lee, Kitching & Mutanen, 2019).
 Nevertheless, a division into two distinct subgroups is very evident, so-much-so, that for the purposes of this work the HEC subgroups 'tithymali' and 'euphorbiae' are treated as two separate but closely related species which have yet to fully speciate, i.e. they are sibling species.